Oklahoma Hummingbird Migration: 9 Awesome Travelers

 This elongated migration time frame ensures late straggling migrants have enough food available to fuel their bodies before making the long taxing migration south for the winter.

-Similar to spring migration, male hummingbirds are the first to leave and head south for the winter during fall migration.
 As soon as the female hummingbirds have finished raising their young and can travel independently, they will set out on their southern fall migration.

 The dilemma hummingbird enthusiasts struggle with every year is whether to leave the hummingbird feeders up all year or take them down during the winter.

-See my article: 11 DIY Ways to Keep Hummingbird Nectar From Freezing
+11 DIY Ways To Keep Hummingbird Nectar From Freezing

 Hummingbird enthusiasts who leave hummingbird feeders up all winter provide much-welcome nutrition for late migrators and hummingbirds too old or injured to migrate.

-Hummingbirds that depend on these wintertime feeders may die if hummingbird feeders are taken down in the middle of winter during periods of below-freezing temperatures.
+If the feeders are taken down in the middle of winter during periods of below-freezing temperatures, hummingbirds can die.

 An Oklahoma hummingbird requires 25 hours of flying at its average flight speed of 30mph to fly from Oklahoma City to the most distant Mexican border 738 miles away.